Joseph Campbell

 Joseph John Campbell (March 26, 1904 – October 30, 1987) was an American writer.
 He was a professor of literature at Sarah Lawrence College who worked in comparative mythology and comparative religion.
-His work covers many aspects of the human experience.
+His work covers many aspects of the human condition.
 Campbell's best-known work is his book The Hero with a Thousand Faces (1949), in which he discusses his theory of the journey of the archetypal hero shared by world mythologies, termed the monomyth.

 Since the publication of The Hero with a Thousand Faces, Campbell's theories have been applied by a wide variety of modern writers and artists.
 His philosophy has been summarized by his own often repeated phrase: "Follow your bliss."
 He gained recognition in Hollywood when George Lucas credited Campbell's work as influencing his Star Wars saga.

-Campbell's approach to folklore topics such as myth and his influence on popular culture has been the subject of criticism, especially from academic folklorists.